This post may contain affiliate links. If you click on one and purchase something, I may receive an affiliate commission — at no extra cost to you.

 And then treat yourself to a nice dinner after an active day outdoors.
 Consider Mediterranean Exploration, Tusk, Canard, and AVIV.

-Day 3 Morning: See Portland from the sky
+Day 3 in Portland

 For your last day in Portland, take it at a slow and relaxing pace.